drewbaker/drewbaker/README.md

 # Presentations
-Just a readme with links to all the presentations I've given
+A running file with links to all the presentations I've given over the years.

 ## How to leverage 8Base to rapidly build a Nuxt/Vue web application, without needing to know anything about servers!